 Don’t Get Rid of Your Cat!

 If you don’t own a cat, it can be easy to avoid exposure to them by avoiding places where cats spend time.
 However, you may have friends and family members whom you want to visit and they own cats.
 Or, you may own a cat of your own.
 You don’t have to give up visitations or get rid of your cat to protect yourself from allergy and asthma symptoms, however you should discuss this with your doctor as circumstances and severity differ with each person.
-Here are a few effective ways to protect yourself from the development of allergy and asthma symptoms:

 You may have to implement more than one of these tactics to effectively reduce your susceptibility to allergy and asthma symptoms when spending time around your cat or visiting someone else who owns a cat.